Location: Underway to Fiji

-It’s now 7:46 PM and my new sheets are calling me.
-Happy Easter and goodnight all you blog readers out there, see you one more time in Fiji!
+It’s now 7:46 PM, and my new sheets are calling me.
+Happy Easter and goodnight to all you blog readers out there; see you one more time in Fiji!

 -Number of sails handled: 6 (if you’re keeping count, we only have 6)